The HyperTexts

 Sappho of Lesbos

 As I worked on our journal's pages about the best poems of all time, the haiku below appeared to me from out of the blue, and without any forethought on my part.
 As a result, I ended up not only creating this page, but also translating a number of haiku in the process.
-Did some ancient master provide the gift below as a way of encouraging me to pay oriental poetry its proper due?
+Did some ancient master provide the gift below as a way of encouraging me to pay haiku its proper due?
 In any case, here's "my" poem:

 Dark-bosomed clouds